Hbeau/tiny-docs/docs/game-knowledge/meshes.md

 ---

-*Tip: I use the [ColorHexa](https://www.colorhexa.com/) tool to easily convert between hex codes and RGB percentage.*
+*Tip: I use the [ColorHexa](https://www.colorhexa.com/) tool to easily convert between hex codes and RGB percentage.
+And [srgb-linear](https://apps.colorjs.io/picker/srgb-linear) to get the Linear sRGB equivalent for more fidelity with in Game color*

 ## Import into blender
 Reading lists of vectors in a json file can be very tought.
 We create a **[Blender](https://blender.org)** add on to allow import and export of json File.
 You can download the add on [here](https://github.com/Hbeau/TinyGlade-Blender-AddOn/blob/main/tiny_glade_json_io.py). learn more in the [Tiny Glade Blender AddOn](../modding-tools/tiny-glade-blender-add-on.md)